isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 Saving Query Results to other BigQuery Tables
 ==============================================
-You can easily save Query results in intermediate tables in your project, allowing others to view and use them.
+You can easily save query results in intermediate tables in your project, allowing others to view and use them.
 Details from Google on how to do that is `here <https://cloud.google.com/bigquery/bigquery-web-ui>`_.
 If your query gets too complex it can take too long to run.
 Creating intermediate result tables can be a good approach to obtain the same result more quickly and at a lower cost.